 I am crazy about mangoes; ripe and unripe.
 All through summer they are the main source of sustenance for me.
 While we Mammidikaya Pappu or Andhra Style Raw Mango Dal almost every week, I also look for some other recipes that use mangoes as the key ingredient.
 As a result, you will find quite a few recipe with mangoes on this blog.
-This year my search yielded this delicious recipe for Amlechi Uddamethi from the tiny but oh-so-popular state of Goa.
+In 2016, my search yielded this delicious recipe for Amlechi Uddamethi from the tiny but oh-so-popular state of Goa.
 It was recommended to me by a Goan neighbour whom I have been bothering for some traditional Goan Vegetarian recipes.

 Amlechi Uddamethi was super easy to make and had a whole lot of flavours to recommend it.
 It was tangy from the raw mango and tamarind, spicy from the chilly and pepper, sweet from the jaggery, and had just a hint of bitterness from the methi seeds.
 Then there was the flavour of coconut.
 We had Amlechi Uddamethi with steamed rice and papad on the side and it made for a very very satisfying meal.